For And Nor But Or Yet So

 Using Commas Correctly

 Commas are often used in conjunction with coordinating conjunctions to separate independent clauses.
 When joining two independent clauses with a coordinating conjunction, place a comma before the conjunction.
-However, if you are joining two words or phrases, a comma is usually not necessary.
+On the flip side, if you are joining two words or phrases, a comma is usually not necessary.

 Example: "She likes to read books, but she prefers watching movies."
 (Comma needed)